Sibo-Ding/Steam-Game-Search-Engine/README.md

 In our case, the fruits represent the games in our database, and the orange represents a search input.
 We use a [sentence transformer](https://sbert.net) (or use [LangChain](https://python.langchain.com/docs) if you like) to convert them into vectors (i.e. lists of numbers) and use [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) to measure the similarities between these vectors.
 Finally, we find the games most similar to the search input.

 ### Intuition of reranking with cross-encoder
-After retrieving the initial search results, reranking use a more computationally expensive model to better rank them.
+After retrieving the initial search results, reranking use a more computationally expensive model such as a [cross-encoder](https://www.sbert.net/examples/applications/cross-encoder/README.html) to better rank them.

-A [cross-encoder](https://www.sbert.net/examples/applications/cross-encoder/README.html) is a model used in the reranking process.
 Unlike an encoder-decoder model where the search input and initial search results are processed independently, a cross-encoder processes them **together** in a single step to directly evaluate how well they match.

 Back to the grocery store example, instead of assigning values like "lemon = 1" and "orange = 2", you evaluate the match between this "lemon-orange" pair, considering how well a lemon fits with an orange in a more holistic way.